qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/sponsorship.rst

 List of donors
 --------------

-Donations can be of any amount, via the Paypal button on the frontpage, or through our bank account (see /site/getinvolved/donations.html).
+Donations can be of any amount, via Paypal or through our bank account (information available at :ref:`QGIS-donations` page).
 Even a small donation can make a difference and help to reach important project goals!

 If you wish to send us a larger donation, you are strongly encouraged to use the bank account rather than PayPal.

+Donations to QGIS are tax-deductible in several countries.
+Please refer to your local tax office for details.

 .. include:: donors.inc